bbauska/UofM-AdvStyling/readme.md

 ## Week1-07.
 Code With Me: Fluid Measurements

-One of the things we always talk about is that there\'s a real difference between sitting and listening to me talk about something, and getting in there and coding it yourself, or at least following along with me while I code it.
+One of the things we always talk about is that there&apos;s a real difference between sitting and listening to me talk about something, and getting in there and coding it yourself, or at least following along with me while I code it.